 Improved gesture support

-The highlight of iPadOS for many will be the introduction of new-and-improved gestures that help take advantage of the large display; swiping in from the left of the home screen will provide easy access to Widgets, a three-finger pinch will copy text, a three-finger spread will paste and a three-finger spread will undo recent changes.
+The highlight of iPadOS for many is the introduction of new-and-improved gestures that help take advantage of the large display; swiping in from the left of the home screen will provide easy access to Widgets, a three-finger pinch will copy text, a three-finger spread will paste and a three-finger spread will undo recent changes.
 You get the idea, right?

-Despite a rather shaky demo, the upgraded gesture support looks to vastly improve the iPad workflow, especially for those using the device for work and education purposes.
+The upgraded gesture support looks to vastly improve the iPad workflow, especially for those using the device for work and education purposes.

 The gestures in iPadOS are further enhanced by changes to Slide-In and Split-Screen, with the latter now supporting multiple windows from the same app.
 This allows you to read one Note while editing another, or compose an email while reading an article on Safari.